gastonoterom/ddd_crowdfunding/README.md

 ### From monolith to microservices

-The nice thing about this architecture, and DDD in general, is that it is very easy to split into microservices.
+The nice thing about this architecture is that it is very easy to split into microservices, as the bounded contexts are independent.

+We can:

-1. We can create one service per bounded contexts, as they are independent.
+1. Create one service, repository, ci/cd flow, etc... per bounded context.
+2. Move from a single database per project to a multiple database/schema per service pattern.
-2. Replace the in-process message bus with a real message broker (like Kafka or RabbitMQ)
+3. Replace the in-process message bus with a real message broker (like Kafka or RabbitMQ)
-3. Finally, deploy the applications separately.
+4. Deploy the applications separately.

+But of course, there are many more considerations when moving to a microservice architecture.

-I'll leave this as an exercise to the reader 😳.
+I'll leave this migration as an exercise to the reader 😳.

 ## Contributing